Penglai-Enclave/Penglai-Enclave/README.md

 It currently supports RISC-V platforms, including both high-performant MMU RISC-V64 arch and MCU (RISC-V32, no MMU).

+More informations can be found in our online document: [Penglai-doc](https://penglai-doc.readthedocs.io/en/latest/)

 ## Systems

 Penglai contains a set of systems satisfying different scenarios.